Adroiti/docs-for-code-review-tools/Pylint-misplaced-bare-raise.md

 ## Description

 Used when a bare `raise` is not inside an `except` clause.
-This generates an error, since there are no active exceptions to be reraised.
+This generates an error, since there are no active exceptions to be re-raised.

 An exception to this rule is represented by a bare `raise` inside a `finally` clause, which might work, as long as an exception is raised inside the `try` block, but it is nevertheless a code smell that must not be relied upon.